ankitmehrotrachemistry/1.__C_Sharp_Concepts_TopicWise/README.md

 - Implemented interface methods can be declared virtual or abstract (i.e. an interface can be implemented by an abstract class).

 **Q-2.
 Difference between IEnumerable, IQueryable.**
+The main difference between IEnumerable and IQueryable lies in their handling of data.
+IEnumerable is suitable for in-memory collections and supports simple iteration, while IQueryable extends this capability for composing queries against remote data sources, offering deferred execution.
+IEnumerable is slower than IQueryable because IQueryable allows for query optimizations and lazy loading, whereas IEnumerable does not support query optimizations and lazy loading.
+IEnumerable needs the query execution to happen entirely on the client side.

 **Q-1.
 Can we create object of abstract class and Interface?
 Why or Why not?**